hnorm0629/creative-agent/README.md

-# Creative Agent – GTV Project Trial
+# Creative Agent

 Author: Hannah Norman
-Role: Member of Technical Staff (Trial)
 Time Spent: 15 Hours
 Framework: FastAPI | Language: Python 3.13.3

 ## 🚀 Overview

 Creative Agent is a FastAPI-based application that transforms creative briefs into detailed, structured video plans for short-form content.
-Designed for GTV's internal creative workflows, it generates vivid, unconventional concepts using large language models (LLMs) via a multi-step prompt-chaining pipeline.
+It generates vivid, unconventional concepts using large language models (LLMs) via a multi-step prompt-chaining pipeline.

 The app includes both a web UI and JSON API, and supports media input (image or video) for richer brief generation.
 End-to-end, the final creative video plan typically takes 30-60s to generate.